zvooz/-BCKY/README.md

 ### caveats

 My code stinks.
-Think quadruple times before you bet your on ^BCKY.
+Think quadruple times before you bet all your money on ^BCKY.

 I haven't figured out how to take market holidays off the x-axis.
 Please help me if you know how.